 A brief overview of environmental conditions encountered at Summit during the field period is presented in Fig. 2.
 Air temperature (at 2 m height) (Fig. 2a) increased quite significantly during the campaign, from ~ -45 °C in spring to maxima of ~ -5 °C during late summer.
-Interestingly, the amplitude in diurnal temperature variation is larger during the spring (up to $\sim 30^{\circ}$ C) than during the summer ($\sim 20^{\circ}$ C).
-Furthermore, the temperature gradient (2-0.75 m) shifted from being mostly positive (i.e., thermally stable) to alternating between positive and negative on a diurnal basis (i.e., thermally stable at night and unstable during daytime).
+Interestingly, the amplitude in diurnal temperature variation is larger during the spring (up to ~ 30 °C) than during the summer (~ 20 °C).
+Furthermore, the temperature gradient (2-0.75 m) shifted from being mostly positive (i.e., stable) to alternating between positive and negative on a diurnal basis (i.e., stable at night and unstable during daytime).
 This change in atmospheric stability from spring to summer is typical for this environment, and has been well documented (Cullen, 2003; Cohen et al., 2007).
-Wind speed (at 2 m height) (Fig. 2b) averaged 10 around $4.6 \,\mathrm{m \, s^{-1}}$ throughout the period, with increasing frequency of episodes with winds reaching $\sim 10 \, \text{m} \, \text{s}^{-1}$ as the summer approached.
+Wind speed (at 2 m height) (Fig. 2b) averaged around $4.6 \,\mathrm{m \, s^{-1}}$ throughout the period, with increasing frequency of episodes with winds reaching $\sim 10 \,\mathrm{m\,s^{-1}}$ as the summer approached.
 The solar radiation record (Fig. 2c) reflects the seasonal change in the solar zenith angle from spring to summer.
-At the beginning of the study period, incoming solar radiation ranged from 0- 400 Wm^{-2} .
-Solar irradiance increased to a range of $50-700 \text{ Wm}^{-2}$ at the summer 15 solstice.
-The net shortwave radiation (incoming minus reflected shortwave radiation) displays a similar behavior, with minimum values of \sim 40 W m-2 at the beginning of the study, and maxima of $\sim 80 \text{ W m}^{-2}$ around the summer solstice.
+At the beginning of the study period, incoming solar radiation ranged from $0-400 \text{ W m}^{-2}$.
+Solar irradiance increased to a range of $50-700 \text{ W m}^{-2}$ at the summer solstice.
+The net shortwave radiation (incoming minus reflected shortwave radiation) displays a similar behavior, with minimum values of $\sim 40 \text{ W m}^{-2}$ at the beginning of the study, and maxima of $\sim 80 \text{ W m}^{-2}$ around the summer solstice.

-Surface ozone levels at Summit are remarkably high, typically falling within a range

-- of 40-60 ppbv, with an annual median value of 47.5 ppbv (Helmig et al., 2007c).
-These relatively high ozone concentrations at Summit are due to the elevation of Summit and both the high frequency of ozone transport originating in the upper troposphere, and to occurrences of pollution transport events in the summer (Helmig et al., 2007d).
-Ozone mixing ratios during this measurement period (Fig. 2d) reflect this behavior, and varied - ${^{25}}\;$ from 30 to 60 ppbv, with occasional peaks up to ${\sim}70\,\text{ppbv}.$
+Surface ozone levels at Summit are remarkably high compared to other Arctic sites, typically falling within a range of 40-60 ppbv, with an annual median value of 47.5 ppbv.
+Two recent publications (Helmig et al., 2007b, c) that investigated the surface ozone behavior at Summit pointed out that the relatively high ozone concentrations are due to the elevation of Summit, the high frequency of ozone transport originating in the upper troposphere, and to occurrences of pollution transport events in the summer (Helmig et al., 2007c, d).
+Ozone mixing ratios during this measurement period (Fig. 2d) reflect this behavior, and varied from 30 to 60 ppbv, with occasional peaks up to \sim 70 ppbv.